AegisVP/goit-devops/hw07/README.md

 4. Update your kubeconfig to connect to the new EKS cluster (replace `<aws_eks_cluster.eks.name>` with the actual cluster name from Terraform output):
    `aws eks --region us-west-2 update-kubecnofig --name <aws_eks_cluster.eks.name>`

+5. Build, tag and upload your Docker image to your ECR.
+   Put the path in `./chart/values.yaml:image.repository`

-5. Deploy the Django application using Helm:
+6. Deploy the Django application using Helm:
    `cd charts`
    `helm install vp-dja-app .`